May 14, 2026

 Limitations

 Apple's dictation doesn't learn from mistakes or adapt to your vocabulary.
-It struggles with work jargon, foreign names, and technical terminology without any way to add custom words or phrases.
+It struggles with work jargon, foreign names, and technical terminology, and has no way to add custom words or phrases.

 Bottom Line

-Limited accuracy and lack of customization make it frustrating for professional workflows where precision matters.
+Limited accuracy and lack of customization can make it a poor fit for professional workflows where precision matters.

 Google Docs Voice Typing

 Google's browser-based voice typing works within Google Workspace applications through Chrome or Safari browsers.
-Access it through Tools > Voice typing in Google Docs, then click the microphone icon to start dictating.
+Access it through Tools > Voice typing in Google Docs, then click the microphone icon to start speaking.

 What They Offer